This post may contain affiliate links. Please read our disclosure policy.

 Cabbage roll soup recipe easy

-1. Continue to simmer, stirring occasionally.
+1. Simmer.
+Continue to simmer, stirring occasionally.
 Remove the soup from the heat, and stir in the vinegar.
 ENJOY!

 Storage Tips